-NEW YORK (AP) -- The price of oil closed at its highest point in nearly a month Monday on rising concerns about the Middle East and less worry about the U.S. "fiscal cliff."
+NEW YORK (AP) -- The price of oil gained nearly 3 percent Monday on rising concern about the Middle East and less worry about the U.S. "fiscal cliff."

 President Barack Obama and leaders of the House and Senate appeared to have constructive discussions Friday to avoid a series of automatic tax increases and spending cuts scheduled to kick in on Jan.
 1 in the absence of government action.
 Economists have been warning of dire consequences if no action is taken, including the possibility of another recession.

-U.S. stocks rose as well.
-The Dow Jones industrial average was on track for its biggest one-day gain since Sept.
+U.S. stocks were rising as well.
+The Dow Jones industrial average was on track for its biggest one-day increase since Sept.
 13.

-Meanwhile drivers are seeing sliding pump prices ahead of the Thanksgiving holiday.
+Meanwhile, drivers are seeing favorable movement in pump prices ahead of the Thanksgiving holiday.
 Gasoline fell by more than a penny over the weekend to an average of about $3.42 a gallon nationwide.
-A month ago, it was $3.69.
+A month ago, the average was $3.69.

-Other energy futures on the New York Mercantile Exchange:
+Other futures on the New York Mercantile Exchange: